Yukiko Ueno

-Yukiko Ueno (上野 由岐子, Ueno Yukiko) is a Japanese, medal-winning Olympian, professional right-handed softball pitcher for Bic Camera Takasaki Bee Queen and the Japanese national team, who holds a bronze and two gold medals from the 2004, 2008 and 2020 Summer Olympics, respectively.
+Yukiko Ueno (上野 由岐子, Ueno Yukiko) is a Japanese professional softball pitcher for Bic Camera Takasaki Bee Queen and Japan women's national softball team.
+She won a bronze and two gold medals from the 2004, 2008 and 2020 Summer Olympics, respectively.
 She became the first pitcher ever to throw a perfect game at the Olympics, against China in Athens.
 With a fastball that tops out at 128 km/h (80 mph), she is widely recognized as the fastest pitcher in women's softball, although her signature pitch is her change-up, which is often cited as the best in the world.

 Career

 2006

 In 2006, World Women's Softball Championship in Beijing, she shut out the U.S. team in the semifinal, but lost the final against the same U.S. team.

 Perseverance at the 2008 Olympics

 In the 2008 Summer Olympics, she again lost to the U.S. in the playoff allowing four runs in the tiebreak ninth inning, after shutting out the opponent until the previous inning.
 Yet, she won the final against the same U.S. by pitching her fifth complete game, allowing only one run in seven innings.

 She threw over 600 pitches at the 2008 Beijing Summer Olympics in 4 days (413 in the last two days during which she completed three games, two of which went extra innings).
 During the semi-final and final games of the softball event, which lasted for two days and included three games, Ueno pitched 28 innings against the United States and Australia, considered the two best lineups in the world.
 NBC commentator Rob Baird described Ueno's feat as "one of the most amazing pitching performances in recent memory."